 The University will take prompt and equitable action to eliminate Prohibited Conduct, prevent its recurrence, and remedy its effects.
 Some forms of Prohibited Conduct may also constitute crimes under Virginia law, which may subject a person to criminal prosecution and punishment in addition to any sanctions under this policy.
-Complainants have the right to notify or decline to notify law
+Complainants have the right to notify or decline to notify law enforcement in addition to any actions taken under this policy.
+Complainants may simultaneously pursue criminal and University complaints.

 ^{1.} The Department of Education has decided to use narrow definitions of quid pro quo and hostile environment sexual harassment in the Title IX Regulations.
 The University is required to use those definitions to determine if sexual harassment constitutes a violation of Title IX.
 However, the University has determined that conduct that falls outside of the definitions used in the Title IX Regulation can constitute sexual harassment and is therefore a violation of this Policy.
 As such Quid Pro Quo Sexual Harassment includes Title IX Quid Pro Quo Sexual Harassment and University Policy Quid Pro Quo Sexual Harassment, as defined in the Definition Section.
-Hostile Environment Sexual Harassment includes Title IX Hostile Environment Sexual Harassment and University Policy Hostile Environment Sexual Harassment, as defined in the Definition Section.
+Hostile Environment Sexual Harassment and University Policy Hostile Environment Sexual Harassment and University Policy Hostile Environment Sexual Harassment, as defined in the Definition Section.